keu/docs/astro/install-aws.md

 Before completing this setup, make sure that you have:

 - A dedicated AWS account with minimum EC2 service quotas.
-- A user with the following permissions:
+- An AWS IAM user with the following permissions:
     - `cloudformation:*`
     - `GetRole`
     - `GetRolePolicy`